Link to Facebook

 Secondly:

-Even though Bitcoin has been around for almost ten years now, the Internal Revenue Service is still treating it as property (and not currency) when it comes to taxation.
+Even though Bitcoin has been around for almost ten years now, the Internal Revenue Service is still treating it as property (and not currency).
+When it comes to taxation.
 Unfortunately, this means that all transactions involving buying, selling, or trading BTC will be subject to capital gains taxes next tax season!
-So, make sure you report your Crypto transactions correctly!

 Tax Deduction for Cryptocurrency: